Splode/hackwild/_drafts/semantic-git-commits.md

 ---
 layout: post
-title: Semantic Git Commit Messages for Improved Readability
+title: Semantic Git Commit Messages for Clarity and Structure
 description: >
-  Using a semantic Git commit method can greatly improve...
+  Using a semantic Git commit method can greatly improve the readability of Git logs and help to organize the scope of individual commits.
 tags: Git
 category: Git
 ---

-I recently found about semantic Git commit messages—a method for.
-These semantic Git commit message tags are inspired by Karma's

-Using a semantic naming system for your git commits can greatly improve your git log readability at a glance.
-It helps to clarify the record of changes to a project and helps focus commits into .
+I recently found out about semantic Git commit messages—a method for structuring Git commits into logical chunks by using semantic labels.
+Inspired by <a href="http://karma-runner.github.io/2.0/dev/git-commit-msg.html" target="_blank" rel="noopener">Karma's style guide</a> for Git commit messages, the following semantic Git commits can greatly improve your Git log readability at a glance.
+They help to clarify the record of changes to a project and help focus commits into scoped segments.

-Git commit messages should begin with **one** the following tag prefixes:
+Semantic Git commits start with a semantic tag and use an imperative voice.
+Git commit messages should be prefixed with **one** the following tags:

 * `feat:` - implement new features for endusers
 * `fix:` - bug fix for endusers (not a build-process fix)